gdbroman/broman.blog/_posts/2021/2021-01-19-care-what-others-think.md

 Not that it is *bad* advice, but that it assumes people care in the first place.
 Which they do - about themselves!
 Especially when their manners are hurtful and appear directed towards us.

-By caring for other's opinions - the emotional baggage that's feeding them - and not desperately shushing them away as a threat, we're freed from their personal grip on us.
+By caring for other's opinions - the emotional baggage that's feeding them - and not desperately shushing them away as threat, we're freed from their personal grip on us.